MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sql-server-python-tutorials.md

 + [In-Database Python Analytics for SQL Developers](sqldev-in-database-python-for-sql-developers.md)

   NEW!
-Build a complete Python solution using T-SQL stored procedures; all Python code is included.
+Build a complete Python solution using T-SQL stored procedures.
+All Python code is included.

 + [Deploy and Consume a Python Model](..\python\publish-consume-python-code.md)